Ex-officer testifies in tears he's sorry for Tyre Nichols beating. 'I made his child fatherless'

 Nichols died Jan.
 10, 2023, three days after the beating.
 An autopsy report shows Nichols — the father of a boy who is now 7 — died from blows to the head.
 The report describes brain injuries, and cuts and bruises on his head and elsewhere on his body.

-Mills said he was teamed up with Bean when Bean joined the Scorpion Unit in 2022.
-Mills said Bean was inexperienced and he had to instruct Bean on how to differentiate between the types of drugs they found at crime scenes.
+Mills, who was teamed up with Bean when Bean joined the Scorpion Unit in 2022, said Bean was inexperienced.
+He said he had to teach Bean how to differentiate between the types of drugs found at crime scenes.

-Jurors again watched Mills’ body camera, which shows him pepper spraying Nichols, who is on the ground.
-The video also shows Nichols calling for his mother and Bean and Smith punching him without trying to handcuff him, Mills said.
+Jurors again watched Mills’ body camera, which shows Nichols calling for his mother and Bean and Smith punching him without trying to handcuff him, Mills said.

-Defense attorneys have raised questions about whether Martin and Justin Smith should have been working on the streets that day.
+Defense attorneys have questioned whether Martin and Justin Smith should have been working on the streets that day.
 Martin has testified he was angry after an on-the-job injury and had seen a counselor before returning to the Scorpion team four days before the Nichols beating.

-Justin Smith hurt his knee the day before the Nichols beating and was on desk duty before his supervisor, Lt.
-Dewayne Smith, asked him to go out and join his team the night of the beating, Dewayne Smith testified.
+Justin Smith hurt his knee the day before the beating and was on desk duty before his supervisor, Lt.
+Dewayne Smith, asked him to go out and join his team the night it happened, Dewayne Smith testified.

-Mills testified that Justin Smith had checked on Martin and he was not doing well after getting hit with a car on the job.
+Mills testified that Justin Smith had checked on Martin and he was not doing well after a car hit him on the job.

 “Mentally, something was wrong” with Martin, Mills said.

-Mills said he pepper sprayed Nichols because he thought it would help get the handcuffs on him.
-He said he did not try to help get the handcuffs on Nichols because “I was just focused on using the pepper spray.”
+Mills said he pepper sprayed Nichols because he thought it would help to get Nichols handcuffed.
+He said he did not try to help handcuff Nichols because “I was just focused on using the pepper spray.”

 The Scorpion Unit, which looked for drugs, illegal guns and violent offenders, was disbanded after Nichols’ death.